-Contrary to what you might think, Youyang and its surroundings offer a lot from a tourism point of view, such as parks and ancient villages that can easily be reached by bus.
+Contrary to what you might think, Youyang and its surroundings offer a lot from a tourist point of view, such as parks and ancient villages that can easily be reached by bus.

-Below I will propose a travel itinerary of two days and one night that will allow you visit the terraced rice paddies near Youyang, Taohuayuan and the ancient city of Longtan.
+Below I will propose a travel itinerary of two days and one night that will allow you to visit the terraced rice paddies near Youyang, Taohuayuan, and the ancient city of Longtan.

 Youyang terraced rice paddies

 You have two alternatives to get to this place.
 The first is to take a bus from the north station to Huatian, 花田.
 Attention: the last trip leaves around 12:30, so if you decide to take the bus, plan accordingly.
 If you don’t find the right bus, just ask any driver where you can find the bus for Huatian Titian, 花田梯田.